HZMDev/HZMDev/README.md

 ## <p align="center"> 👉 👨‍💻 About me  👨‍💻👈 </p>
 Hi!
-My name is Eduardo Delgado, im a junior software developer from northern Spain since 2020..
+My name is <b>Eduardo Delgado</b>, im a junior software developer from northern Spain since 2020.

 I love learning new things everyday and creating projects that people or me can enjoy, that's why I started my career developing programs.

-- 🌱 I’m currently learning .NET, Java, Python ...
+- 🌱 I’m currently learning .NET, Java, Python and some.
 - 📫 Contact with me at <b>delgadopandoeduardo@gmail.com

   ## <p align="center">⌛ Used ⌛</p>